crc137/ah-gan/README.md

 - **Code Messages:**
   - Can be ignored globally based on settings
   - Can be allowed only in specific topics when code access is enabled
+  - Support for multiple topics with individual access control
+  - Each topic can be enabled/disabled independently
   - Blocked in all other topics when topic-specific access is configured
 - **Link Filtering:**
   - **Whitelist-only Mode:** Only links from whitelist are allowed